-- Goal: A wide-range of housing options and prices that meet the needs of present and future residents of the City of Doral. - Objective 4.1:Land Use and Site Design Ensure a sufficient, well-distributed housing inventory and a variety of residential densities are available within the City to accommodate projected housing needs.
+A wide-range of housing options and prices that meet the needs of present and future residents and workers of the City of Doral.

+Land Use and Site Design

+Ensure a sufficient, well-distributed housing inventory and a variety of residential densities are available within the City to accommodate projected housing needs.